dylankarlsson/portfolio/_texts/course-list.md

 ## Fall 2017

-- IS 431 Archives, Records, and Memory with Professor Anne Gilliland*
+- IS 431 Archives, Records, and Memory with Professor Anne Gilliland^

 ## Fall 2018